 For CDMAPriorityCallPrefix, enter a custom call prefix that would allow the user to override an ongoing call with a remote party mostly used in emergency services and law enforcement.

 Set DisableCdmaHeuristics to True to disable the built-in heuristics.

 Use to configure settings for each subscriber identification module (SIM) card.
-Enter the Integrated Circuit Card Identifier (ICCID) for the SIM card, select Add, and then configure the folowing settings.
+Enter the Integrated Circuit Card Identifier (ICCID) for the SIM card, select Add, and then configure the following settings.

 |MOSimFallbackVoicemailNumber||Partners who do not have the voicemail numbers on the device SIM can configure the voicemail number for their devices.
 If the voicemail number is not on the SIM and the registry key is not set, the default voicemail will not be set and the user will need to set the number.
 Set MOSimFallbackVoicemailNumber to the voicemail number that you want to use for the phone.|